chudeemeke/.github/README.md

 ---

-*This template ensures every repository you create has intelligent, self-healing CI/CD pipelines powered by Claude AI.*
+*This template ensures every repository you create has intelligent, self-healing CI/CD pipelines powered by AI.*